-Your children may be bringing home more than assignments: how to spot, prevent, and treat 13 illnesses your kids could contract at school.
+Your children may be bringing home more than assignments.
+Here's how to spot, prevent, and treat 13 illnesses they could contract at school.

 The Common Cold

 What is it?
 A fact of life caused by a group of different “rhinoviruses.”
-Generally, the question is not “Will my kid catch a cold this year?” but “How many colds will my kid catch this year?”
-According to the Centers for Disease Control and Prevention (CDC), the number is eight, on average.
+Generally, the question is not, “Will my kid catch a cold this year?” but, “How many colds will my kid catch this year?”
+According to the Centers for Disease Control and Prevention (CDC), children have at least two to three a year, on average.
 Good grief.

 How do you catch it?
 By being near a sneezing, coughing cold sufferer or touching surfaces he or she has touched.